Posted by Zosi Team

-The FSMA Preventive Control for Human Food Rule requires a food safety plan is written and implemented by a PCQI.
-To learn more about the responsibilities of a PCQI and the road to certification, consider Zosi’s blended PCQI certification course.
+The FSMA Preventive Control for Human Food Rule requires a food safety plan that is written and implemented by a PCQI.
+To learn more about the responsibilities of a PCQI and the road to certification, consider Zosi’s blended PCQI training course.

 Under the FSMA Preventive Controls rule, the food safety plan must contain as applicable to the operation:

 - Written Hazard Analysis for all operations